Author: Kepion Product Team

 Example

-Here is an example MDX script that shows how to NULL out unwanted aggregations in a cube.
-Notice that the Dimensions we don't want to aggregate by are tested with an ISLEAF function.
+Here is an example MDX script to NULL out unwanted aggregations in a cube.
+Notice that the Dimensions we don't want to aggregate are tested with an ISLEAF function.

 --